Running Startup Jobs

 Summary

-Startup jobs are a powerful feature of NCronJob that enable you to execute critical tasks immediately upon application startup.
+Startup jobs are a powerful feature of NCronJob that enable you to execute critical tasks immediately before application startup.
 By using the RunAtStartup method, you can ensure that your application performs necessary setup procedures, data loading, or cleanup tasks right at the beginning of its lifecycle.

 This feature is particularly useful for applications that require certain operations to be completed before they are fully functional.
 By configuring startup jobs, you can streamline your application’s initialization process and improve its overall reliability and performance.